The move to carrying out lab assessments remotely has been sudden, with little time for transition.

 If the thought of going through a remote assessment increases your blood pressure or makes your eye twitch, do consider using the services of a consultant.

-As someone who has been on both sides of the audit table, I can pre-empt what the auditor might need to see, understand why they are asking for those things and interpret requests for staff during the audit when they don’t have the other social cues to go off.
+As someone who has been on both sides of the audit table, I can pre-empt what the auditor might need to see.
+I understand why they are asking for those things.
+I’m able to interpret requests for staff during the audit when they don’t have the other social cues to go off.

 There’s no need to go through the process alone!”